 Brewing beer is the process of combining a starch source (in this case, a malt brewing extract) with yeast.
 Once combined, the yeast eats the sugars in the malt, producing alcohol and carbon dioxide (CO2).
 This process is called fermentation.

-1. Remove the yeast packet from under the lid of the can of brewing extract, then remove the label from the can.
-Place the unopened can in hot tap water
+1. Remove the yeast packet from under the lid of the can of Brewing Extract,(not needed for this recipe), then place the unopened can and BrewMax LME in hot tap water.

-2. Using the clean measuring cup, pour 4 cups of water into your 4-quart or larger pot.
-Add your booster packs slowly while stirring the cool water until dissolved.
-Bring water to a boil, and then remove pot from heat.
+3. Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot.
+Slowly sprinkle in the packets of Booster and stir untill dissolved.
+Bring this mixture to a boil, then remove from heat.

-3. Open the can of brewing extract from the bottom of the can and pour it into the pot.
+4. Open the can of Brewing Extract and BrewMax LME and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
-This mixture is the wort.
+This mixture of unfermented beer is called wort.

-4. Fill the keg with cold water to line mark 1 on the back.
-The water must be cold (ideally from the refrigerator) with a temperature of 40-55°F/4-12°C. For the best results, we recommend using bottled spring water or filtered tap water.
+5. Fill your fermenter with cold tap water to the mark 1 on the back.
 If using any other fermenter this would be approximately 1 gallon of water.

-5. Pour the wort into the keg and then bring the volume of the keg up to line mark 2 by adding more cold water.
-Mix vigorously with the plastic spoon/ whisk.
-Be careful to not scratch the inside of the keg, which could create small spaces for bacteria to grow.
+6. Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
 (If you have a different fermenter top it off with cold water to the 8.5-liter mark).